Table of Contents

 Designing HR COEs as part of an organizational structure can bring significant benefits when well organized, staffed, resourced, and integrated with other HR teams.
 As initially conceived, it brought the promise of:

-• Concentrated expertise.
-This structure exposes team members to more senior subject matter experts, external resources, and experts from (ideally) consulting, academic, and other industries to drive the continuous development and deepening of knowledge.
+- Concentrated expertise.
+This structure exposes team members to more senior subject-matter experts, external resources, and experts from (ideally) consulting, academic, and other industries to drive continuous development and deepening of knowledge.
 It can develop a cadre of professionals who might eventually move to other roles and bring experience and knowledge to other parts of the organization.
 This is often the primary rationale for establishing HR COEs.

-• Standardization of leading practices, processes, and programs.
+- Standardization of leading practices, processes, and programs.
 These provide the opportunity to create best practices in people management that spread across an enterprise, regardless of its geographic scale and scope or variations of business operations and models.
 The appeal may be dated, as tailoring and implementing different concepts often make better sense in different types of businesses and locations.
-However, the value of readily sharing leading practices when designing HR COEs still holds.
+However, the value of readily sharing leading practices in designing HR COEs remains.

-• Significantly enhanced innovation.
-This is achieved with the COE experts having the requirements to continuously research and keep current on the latest advances, technologies, process refinements, and emerging practices in their assigned HR discipline.
-Participation in specialized HR professional associations (WorldatWork, Association of Talent Development, American Staffing Association), subscriptions to professional publications and research, and relationships with or following the work of large management consulting firms offer insights into new models and frameworks, techniques and advances.
+- Significantly enhanced innovation.
+This is achieved by requiring COE experts to continuously research and stay current on the latest advances, technologies, process refinements, and emerging practices in their assigned HR discipline.
+Participation in specialized HR professional associations (WorldatWork, Association of Talent Development, American Staffing Association), subscriptions to professional publications and research, and relationships with or following the work of large management consulting firms offer insights into new models and frameworks, techniques, and advances.

-• Economies of scale.
-With centralized authority, responsibilities, and access to business leaders and HRBPs, COEs can create solutions that cross job family, geographic, cultural, and business unit requirements.
-These are designed for use by every part of the organization and include corporate employment branding, employee value proposition (EVP), skills and capabilities training offerings, compensation and benefits benchmarking, and common pay scales for equitable compensation.
+- Economies of scale.
+With centralized authority, responsibilities, and access to business leaders and HRBPs, COEs can create solutions that meet job-family, geographic, cultural, and business-unit requirements.
+These are designed for use across the organization and include corporate employment branding, employee value proposition (EVP), skills and capabilities training, compensation and benefits benchmarking, and common pay scales to ensure equitable compensation.
 They can also access designated budgets to purchase professional memberships, subscriptions, and supporting process management systems.

-• Trend analysis.
-With unique access and expertise in discipline-specific employee data across the entire population, cross-geographic and business unit trends can be generated.
-Data can be subsequently filtered and viewed by job, department, function, business unit, location, or demographically for focused issue identification.
+- Trend analysis.
+With unique access to and expertise in discipline-specific employee data across the entire population, cross-geographic and business-unit trends can be generated.
+Data can subsequently be filtered and viewed by job, department, function, business unit, location, or by demographics to identify focused issues.

 Challenges with the COE model

 When designing HR COEs, CHROs seek to optimize the potential of syndicating a few or small teams of experts across various functions, operations, and business units.
-Common issues arise with this that are typically due to poor or insufficient communications, a natural resistance by field HR professionals to having standardized processes and tools “foisted upon” them, a lack of attention paid to change management techniques, and a lack of resources to help successfully engage field partners and managers.
-These are HR staff capability issues related to the weaknesses in HR skills related to project management, collaboration, partnership, and even HR strategic planning.
+Common issues that arise with this are typically due to poor or insufficient communication, a natural resistance among field HR professionals to having standardized processes and tools “foisted upon” them, a lack of attention to change management techniques, and a lack of resources to help successfully engage field partners and managers.
+These are HR staff capability issues stemming from weaknesses in HR skills in project management, collaboration, partnership, and even strategic planning.

 The real foundational issues, however, lie with the original design and execution of Centers of Excellence efforts.
 The Ulrich model, which combines COEs with HRBPs and HR Shared Services, represents the dominant HR operating and organizational model.
 However, history has demonstrated many issues that make its classic interpretation less impactful in the modern enterprise environment.
 For example: